Open House (11:30 a.m. to 1 p.m.) – April 13, 2021

-Project Diversity and Pride Leadership are United Way’s inclusive leadership development programs designed to create impactful, diverse leaders from central Ohio’s racial minority and LGBTQ+ (Lesbian, Gay, Bi-sexual, Transgender, Queer) communities.
+Project Diversity and Pride Leadership is United Way’s inclusive nonprofit board development program designed to create impactful, diverse leaders from central Ohio’s racial minority and LGBTQ+ (Lesbian, Gay, Bi-sexual, Transgender, Queer) communities.
 As our community becomes increasingly diverse, it’s critical that the composition of our nonprofit boards reflects this diversity to include many perspectives and approaches.
-Both programs train participants to serve effectively on nonprofit boards and committees by providing the skills necessary to take their talents to the next level.
+The program trains participants to serve effectively by providing the knowledge, skills and experiences to contribute confidently.

 PROJECT DIVERSITY FACTS

-Designed to give people of color— African American, Asians, Hispanics, Native Americans and other racial minorities—a greater voice in the community, Project Diversity was launched in 1989.
-Known today as a premier racial minority leadership program, it boasts an impressive list of 492 graduates, many of whom have gone on to serve on local nonprofit boards.
+Designed to give people of color— African American, Asians, Hispanics, Native Americans and other racial minorities—a greater opportunity to serve the community, Project Diversity was launched in 1989.
+Known today as a premier racial minority leadership program, it boasts an impressive list of about 550 graduates, many of whom have gone on to serve on local nonprofit boards.

 PRIDE LEADERSHIP FACTS

-Founded in 2008, Pride Leadership has given 144 members of the LGBTQ+ community a greater voice in leadership.
+Founded in 2008, Pride Leadership has given close to 200 members of the LGBTQ+ community a greater voice in leadership.
 Since its inception, the program has gained a solid reputation as a quality leadership development program in central Ohio.

 WHAT DO PARTICIPANTS ACHIEVE?

-Graduates of both programs cite numerous professional benefits, particularly in these areas:
+Graduates cite numerous professional benefits, particularly in these areas:

 - Skill development